the-red-feather/thesis/P4/presentation/presentation.md

   - Pure functions, immutable variables

 This study focussed on the disconnect between a dataflow VPL model on the one hand, and existing (geocomputation) libraries on the other hand, and tried to mitigate the discrepancy between these two, and all intermediate languages required for web compilation.

+The proposed solution managed to sufficiently address these frictions for the Rust language.
+However, Rust geo-libraries are too young to be considered industry standards.
+Further study is required for incorporating C++.